-To encourage critical thinking and community dialogue about the real people in all of our lives through fact-based learning about gender and sexual identity.
-Real people, real identities, real learning.
+We provide reliable and trustworthy educational resources about the real people in all of our lives through fact-based learning about gender and sexual identity.
+Our focus is: real people, real identities, real learning.

 In 2015, co-founders Sharon Blalock and Krista Tillman began discussing the need for education beyond the stereotypes about LGBTQ+ people.
 They suspected that many Charlotteans were living, working and playing with LGBTQ+ folks, but had questions about LGBTQ+ identities.
 There was very little unbiased information available and none of it could be found in one place.

-Sharon and Krista took their idea for identiversity to Foundation for the Carolinas, UNC Charlotte and the other original project partners in 2016.
+Sharon and Krista took their idea for identiversity to Foundation for the Carolinas and other project partners in 2016.
 They too saw the need for education based upon curated, evidence-based research.
 While the need for identiversity is clearly widespread, the founders and the partners unanimously felt it was only fitting that the initiative should originate in Charlotte, North Carolina.

-The curriculum consists of learning modules that organize the most current information on gender and sexual identity and presents it in an easily read – and dare we say entertaining - format.
+Our learning content organizes the most current information on gender and sexual identity and present it in an easily read – and dare we say entertaining - format.
 This information is extensively reviewed to make sure it’s based on widely accepted research practices and highly credible processes.
 We use only the most rigorously peer-reviewed academic articles.
 Journalistic pieces and additional information are based on evidence-based research.
 We also include reports from governmental agencies, like the Center for Disease Control (CDC), reports from nonpartisan researchers like PEW Research and the Williams Institute at the UCLA School of Law, and other widely accepted groups like Gallup, where diverse groups of experts work to produce reports on specific topics.

 We’re dedicated to authenticity and meeting people where they are so we include lots of personal stories about the Real People in all of our lives.
 The identiversity team makes sure the approach and content is right for the everyday user and we use these real stories, terms, and imagery to bring the information to life.